codemechanic/oscar-sysex-grammar/README.md

-# OSCar MIDI Sysetem Exclusive (SysEx) Grammar
+# OSCar MIDI System Exclusive (Sysex) Grammar

 ![OSCar screenshot](https://github.com/codemechanic/oscar-sysex-grammar/blob/main/images/oscar.jpg?raw=true)

-This grammar file maps the structure of the MIDI System Exclusive File Format for the [OSCar synthesizer](https://en.wikipedia.org/wiki/OSC_OSCar), and is based on the generic [MIDI System Exclusive (SysEx) Grammar](https://github.com/codemechanic/midi-sysex-grammar).
+This grammar file maps the structure of the MIDI System Exclusive File Format for the [OSCar synthesizer](https://en.wikipedia.org/wiki/OSC_OSCar), and is based on the generic [MIDI System Exclusive (Sysex) Grammar](https://github.com/codemechanic/midi-sysex-grammar).

 The OSCar synthesizer was designed by [Chris Huggett](https://en.wikipedia.org/wiki/Chris_Huggett), [Paul Wiffen](http://www.electricityclub.co.uk/synth-guru-interview/), and Anthony Harris-Griffin, and was manufactured by the [Oxford Synthesiser Company](https://en.wikipedia.org/wiki/Oxford_Synthesiser_Company) from 1983 to 1985.
 The OSCar was ahead of its time in several ways and was one of the few mono-synths of its time to have MIDI.